maryana-reznychenko/React-Udemy-Course/README.md

 08 - useEffect hook\
 08 - useEffect hook for API-calls or HTTP requests.
 AXIOUS packages are used -> Promise based HTTP client for the browser and node.js\
 09 - useEffect_copy - recup of useEffect.\
-🎲 🎲 Practice -> Roll_Dice_React-state-exercise. useState and props\
+🎲 🎲 Practice -> Roll_Dice_React-state-exercise. useState and props.\

 Icons used from fontawesome.com. -> script embedded inside index.html. \
 Icon is: fa-solid fa-dice- inside <i> tag in Die.jsx || <i class="fas fa-dice-one"></i> fas fa-dice-one through fas fa-dice-six represent dice with different faces, 1-6.\